nereacal/software-vulnerabilities-segfault/README.md

 # software-vulnerabilities-segfault
-Software Vulnerabilities - Segmentation Fault
+Software Vulnerabilities - Segmentation Fault (in C)

 ## What is
 Means that an access to a restricted area of memory has occurred.
 Each program uses a reserved part of the RAM memory, when tries to access to another part of the memory it is called segmentation fault.

+## Some cases
+- Misuse of ```printf``` or ```scanf``` functions.
+They need a variable that has an specific quantity of reserved memory.
+- Use of ```scanf``` without ```&```.
+The & will point the memory direction of the variable where the data is going to be stored.
+- Buffer overflowing.
+It is important to declare the number of positions of an array to avoid overflowing to non declared positions.
+- Pointer failures.
+When a pointer has not been initialized correctly and do not point to a valid memory direction.

-#### Vulnerabilities will be programs written in C. First needed is a C compiler in any OS.
+Vulnerabilities will be programs written in C. First needed is a C compiler in any OS.
 ### Windows:
 MinGW can be downloaded from here https://sourceforge.net/projects/mingw/files/Installer/ Once installed and given an example of program.c :